Independent Professional Practice Development

 There will be a tripartite meeting between the student, module leader and identified work-based facilitator (as relevant - this may be Skype/Email/Teleconference as dictated by the accessibility) to develop and agree the specific area for exploration, followed by a period of planned, self-directed learning supported, as requested by the student.

-This Keele module is distinctive because it centres on the individual’s professional development and learning in their own workplace under the supervision of a work-based clinician and their personal tutor, while facilitating practice development.
+This Keele module is distinctive because it centres on the individual’s professional development and learning in their own workplace under the supervision of a work-based clinician and their academic mentor, while facilitating practice development.

 Teaching and assessment